US Toll Free Call/Text:

 The team analyzed data from more than 7000 people to determine if Sildenafil in Viagra reduced the risk of AD.

-According to researchers, doctors may start to prescribe it for dementia soon.
+According to researchers, Sildenafil improved memory in a preclinical model of Alzheimer’s, and doctors may start to prescribe it for Dementia soon.

 The research involved studying 1600 Food and Drug Administration (FDA) approved drugs.
 They tried to determine which of these drugs showed effectiveness against AD.